joycecao11/joycecao11.github.io/docs/index.markdown

 I am a Master of Science, PhD-track student in [the Computer Science department, University of British Columbia](https://www.cs.ubc.ca/).
 I am also a graduate research assistant under the supervision of [Prof. Thomas Pasquier](https://tfjmp.org/) in [Systopia Lab](https://systopia.cs.ubc.ca/).

 I obtained my Bachelor degree from UBC with a combined major in Computer Science and Statistics.
 Although I have some Statistics background, I still like systems.
-I hope in the future I can do more research on machine learning related system topics ;-).
+My research interests are Operating System and Memory Management.

 ## Recent activity